 I am a virologist, and have spent my professional career on HIV/AIDS research.
 In 2034, I expect to be working on something else – because AIDS will no longer be a problem.

 Improved prevention efforts – including vaccines, microbicides and antiviral drugs – will have prevented all new infections with HIV.
 And those already infected with the virus will have been cured using powerful DNA-editing enzymes that can target and remove integrated proviral DNA from the chromosomes of infected cells.

-- Development of a mouse-adapted, live-attenuated influenza virus that permits in vivo analysis of enhancements to the safety of live attenuated influenza virus vaccine.
+- Development of a mouse-adapted live attenuated influenza virus that permits in vivo analysis of enhancements to the safety of live attenuated influenza virus vaccine.
 J Virol.
 89, 3421-6.
 (2015 Mar 15).

 - Ganciclovir inhibits human adenovirus replication and pathogenicity in permissive immunosuppressed Syrian hamsters.
 Antimicrob Agents Chemother.
 58, 7171-81.
 (2014 Dec 01).

 - Chronic central nervous system expression of HIV-1 Tat leads to accelerated rarefaction of neocortical capillaries and loss of red blood cell velocity heterogeneity.
 Microcirculation.
 21, 664-76.
 (2014 Oct 01).